Harshada-Patil-05/WanderWay/README.md

 ## About the Project
 WanderWay is a full-stack accommodation listing platform developed to gain hands-on experience with real-world web development.
 The project focuses on backend architecture, authentication, database relationships, cloud-based image storage, and deployment, while also maintaining a responsive and user-friendly UI.
+This project was built to understand how production-level full-stack applications handle authentication, data relationships, image storage, and deployment.

 ## Features
 - User authentication and authorization